swang2016/benzinga_movers_scraper/README.md

 # Usage Examples #
 Examples of how to use the functions mentioned above are also shown in the Jupyter notebook, `benzinga_scrape.ipynb`, in the Scripts folder.

-## Scraping Headlines ##
+## Scraping  Descriptions##
 Initial data pull (only goes back to 10/12/2015, can choose to specify more recent dates):

 `df = get_initial_biggest_movers_data('October 12, 2015')`

-If you already have headlines saved and only want to update the data with more recent headlines:
+If you already have descriptions saved and only want to update the data with more recent descriptions:

 `new_dat = get_new_benzinga_data(old_dat)`

-Where `old_dat` is a dataframe of headlines already saved. `new_dat` will be new headlines retrieved from dates after the most recent headline in `old_dat`.
+Where `old_dat` is a dataframe of descriptions already saved. `new_dat` will be new descriptions retrieved from dates after the most recent description in `old_dat`.

 ## Getting Price and Volume Data ##
 Initial data pull (specify how far back you want to go, IEX API only goes back 5 years):